linhdinh0908/Indeed-Reviews-Sentiment-Analysis/README.md

 # Indeed-Reviews-Sentiment-Analysis
-Use BeautifulSoup to scrape data from Indeed and perform sentiment analysis with machine learning algorithm
+Use BeautifulSoup to scrape data from Indeed